cloud-gov/cg-site/_pages/pages/documentation/cloud-gov-setup.md

 ### Provisioning AWS resources

-The next pieces of Federalist that need to be deployed will depend on certain AWS resources.
+The next pieces of Pages that need to be deployed will depend on certain AWS resources.
 That makes this a good time to provision the AWS resources that are needed:

 - An RDS instance for the database
 - An S3 bucket for storing the sites' files
 - An SQS queue for build messages
 - An IAM user for ECR

-[How Federalist Works]({{site.baseurl}}/pages/documentation/how-federalist-works/) contains the details about how each of these should be configured.
+[How Pages Works]({{site.baseurl}}/pages/documentation/how-federalist-works/) contains the details about how each of these should be configured.

 #### Provisioning an RDS instance